keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 Putting everything together, the final code for the drop should be as shown below:

+TODO: fix URL
 ```js reference
 https://github.com/keypom/keypom-js/blob/1640dd9125ea6c8a7872cb14d3f8b7bfc8038e4f/docs-advanced-tutorials/dao-onboarding/pre-security/createDaoDrop.js#L1-L101
 ```

+TODO: add a header explaining that this code won't work until we create the DAO bot and we'll actually run the script in another tutorial.
 ---

 ## Conclusion

+TODO: add more hyperlinks and explain more about what we did (accountId Fields, sputnik proposal as args etc...)

 So far, you've broken down the DAO auto-registration tool into functional requirements.
 You then used them to write a script to create the accompanying drop.